Sequential Bayesian inference for static parameters in dynamic state space models: PRINCIPLE

 \section{PRINCIPLE}

 The principle of the proposed method is based on two observations.

-The first observation is that many dynamic state space models have a relatively small number of static parameters, so that in principle $p(\theta | \mathbf{y}_{1:T})$ can be computed and stored on a discrete grid of practical size.
-This has been noted as a property of many latent models \citet{Rue.:2009aa}.
-It is noted that the transition kernel of some dynamic state space models is itself defined in terms of $\theta$ and time-varying parameters $\psi_t$ that also evolve as a Markov process e.g. the transition kernel is $p(x_t|x_{t-1},\psi_t,\theta)$ and $p(\mathbf{\psi}_{0:T} | \theta) = p(\psi_0 | \theta) \prod_{t=1}^T p(\psi_t | \psi_{t-1},\theta)$; for example dynamic linear models with a trend \citep{West:1997aa}.
-Without loss of generality, the observation is also applicable to this case by considering $(x_t,\psi_t)$ to be the latent process.
+The first observation is that many dynamic state space models have a relatively small number of static parameters, so that in principle $p(\theta \, | \, \mathbf{y}_{1:t})$ can be computed and stored on a discrete grid of practical size.
+This has been noted as a property of many latent models \citep{Rue.:2009aa}.

 The second observation is that there are useful identities for parameter estimation in latent models.
-One is
+The one of interest here is a sequential version of the \emph{basic marginal likelihood identity} or BMI \citep{Chib:1995ab},